 Contact Our St. Charles Attorneys

 If you are considering filing for divorce or you are already involved in divorce proceedings and are seeking experienced representation, contact us at 630-584-5550 to schedule a free consultation.
-In your first consultation, the lawyers at Shaw Family Law, P.C. will get to know you and discuss the legal options that pertain to your unique situation.
+In your first consultation, the lawyers at Shaw Sanders, P.C. will get to know you and discuss the legal options that pertain to your unique situation.
 Our firm works with clients throughout Northern Illinois including St. Charles, Geneva, Aurora, Batavia, Wheaton, Yorkville, Elgin, DeKalb, and the surrounding areas.